Etoile show review

 Behind the Scenes

-Blending different venues creatively, the creators filmed actual theaters in New Jersey and Paris to achieve the right aesthetic for their fictional theater.
-This attention to detail in the production process ensures that the show’s setting feels both real and immersive.
+Blending different venues creatively, the creators filmed New Jersey and Paris theaters to achieve the right aesthetic for their fictional theater.
+This attention to detail in the production process ensures that the show’s setting feels real and immersive.

 The creators’ behind-the-scenes choices reflect their dedication to accurately and deeply portraying the ballet world.
 Translator Dany Héricourt played a crucial role in navigating the complexities of translating the series into French, ensuring that humor and nuance were effectively conveyed across languages.